Naděžda Plíšková: Prints and drawings

-Rather than consumerism, Plíšková thematized Czech beer culture (10 Gentlemen and 1 Lady, 1971) and portrayed symbols of socialist everyday life, marked by limited supply.
-She also ironized the proclaimed social security and a certain standard of living offered to citizens by the normalization regime in exchange for their resignation to dealing with public affairs (Knedlík základ rodiny / Dumpling the basis of the family, 1982).
+Rather than consumerism, Plíšková thematised Czech beer culture (10 Gentlemen and 1 Lady, 1971) and portrayed symbols of socialist everyday life, marked by limited supply.
+She also ironised the proclaimed social security and a certain standard of living offered to citizens by the normalisation regime in exchange for their resignation to dealing with public affairs (Knedlík základ rodiny / Dumpling the basis of the family, 1982).
 According to Petr Rezek, Plíšková's work cannot be placed in the context of Pop Art, because its level of criticality and irony contradicts this classification.

 Naďa Plíšková worked in printmaking using traditional technical means (mostly drypoint and etching), but with an unconventional vision of reality.
 Jindřich Chalupecký describes her perception of reality as lyrical sarcasm.
 "Behind the sarcasm of her prints, all the more cruel because it is uttered with the impersonality of an objective protocol, there is a sensibility facing the barren banality of life."
 Plíšková exchanged letters with Chalupecký, but she did not accept his sometimes almost mentoring attitude towards her own work or his interpretation of Marcel Duchamp's work as an androgynous artist.
-In her graphic sheet, for example, she ironized Duchamp's ready-made "Fountain" as Hommage á Karel Nepraš (1989).
+In her graphic sheet, for example, she ironised Duchamp's ready-made "Fountain" as Hommage á Karel Nepraš (1989).

 The same feeling of life is reflected in the objects in which she looks with detachment both at herself and at everything that was happening around her and that she had to cope with.
 At the time of the deepest social marasmus at the beginning of the 1980s, she created works full of bitter humour (Quadrangular Wheel, 1980; Beer Case, 1981), but by the early 1990s her work touches more and more on personal themes, and bitterness and loss of hope join the exaggeration in her texts and artworks (drawing At the Bottom, 1990; Monument for My Man, 1992; My Monument, 1997).